The search is on

 In the spirit of beginnings, journeys and paths I am starting a random but regular series of posts focused on my visits to coffee establishments of all kinds.
-The title of this series is “Searching for The 3 Grove Cafe”( on hold for now, obviously).
+The title of this series is “Searching for The 3 Grove Cafe”( The Pandemic put this on hold for now, obviously).
 The address is that of the house where I grew up.
-Within the title is the hope of discovering a place so perfect it doesn’t exist.
-It carries the hope I can find childhood again.
-The hope of a carefree summer day in the old neighborhood running from green lawn to green lawn with childhood friends who, in my mind and with me, stay forever young.
+Baked into that title is the hope of discovering a place so perfect it doesn’t exist.
+It carries the hope, wish and desire that I can find childhood again.
+The hope of rediscovering a carefree summer day in the old neighborhood running from green lawn to green lawn with childhood friends who, in my mind and with me, stay forever young.
 Where was I?
 Oh, yea.
 Beginnings.
-Why not make the first post about the coffee place that started my lifelong romance with great coffee.
+Why not make the first post in the series about the coffee place that started my lifelong romance with great coffee.
 That would be Sta- no, no, no…Not them!...Stauf’s, right here in Columbus, Ohio.

 The doors opened for me and the less important general public at seven a.m.
-By this time, the two baristas have spent at least a half an hour prepping Cup o’ Joe https://www.cupojoe.com/ for the long Saturday ahead.
-This reminds me that a person currently reading Tripio, and there are a few out there, told me earlier this week that she was amazed at how much went into getting a coffee shop opened.
+By this time, the two baristas have spent at least a half an hour prepping Cup o’ Joe for the long Saturday ahead.
+This reminded me that a person currently reading Tripio, and there are a few out there, had remarked to me earlier this week that she was amazed at how much went into getting a coffee shop opened.
 In the case of Tripio, it would have been a Starbucks in Lincoln Park in Chicago in 1992.
 The coffee doesn’t’ brew itself.
-The espresso bar does not prime and test itself.
+The espresso bar does not prime nor test itself.
 The pastries don’t deliver themselves.
-Now is the time I stop rambling and give you what you are reading this post for: a bit of my accumulated wisdom from over a quarter century of this coffee thing -my heritage barista’s look inside the bean.

 Damn, started rambling again.
-Too much caffeine maybe.
-Back to how much more I know about coffee than you.
+I may have had too much while writing this post.
+Be that as it may, lets’ get back to how much more I know about coffee than you.
 My heritage barista’s look inside the bean is: Next time you get to a coffee house as it opens, appreciate that the barista or baristas have already been there working for some time to get your coffee ready.
 Remember also that these baristas have to make a coffee drink for themselves.
 So, if the shop isn’t completely ready when you step in, be patient.
 After all, if the baristas aren’t drinking the coffee they serve then you may want to head somewhere else.

 “ May I help who’s next”